ronimark04/nodejs-mongoose-cardServer/readme.txt

 IMPORTANT:
 - Please add the .env file in the attached zip to the main directory.
-- Type 'nodemon app' in the command line to run locally and 'npm start' to run in Atlas.
+- Type 'nodemon app' in the command line to run locally and 'npm start' to run in Atlas (Atlas connection string can be found in the .env file).

 Features